List of active South African Navy ships

-The South African Navy fleet is made up of about 60 commissioned vessels as of 2025.
-The fleet's core strength consists of four frigates and three submarines.
-Amphibious and support capability is provided by a single combat support ship, one hydrographic survey vessel, four mine countermeasure vessels, and several inshore and offshore patrol vessels with supporting tugs.
-Large numbers of smaller auxiliaries and craft, including rigid-hull inflatable boats (RHIBs), are also in service but not listed.
+The South African Navy (SA Navy) fleet consists of approximately 60 commissioned vessels as of 2026.
+Its core combat capability is centred on four stealth guided-missile frigates and three diesel-electric attack submarines.
+Amphibious and support capability is provided by a combat support ship, a hydrographic survey vessel, mine countermeasure vessels, and a growing fleet of inshore and offshore patrol vessels, supported by harbour and seagoing tugs.
+Numerous smaller auxiliaries and craft, including rigid-hulled inflatable boats (RHIBs), also remain in service but are not listed.

-Historically, the Navy operated six submarines in total, but three were retired in the early 2000s due to old age.
-The Navy also operated 8 strike craft as its primary fast attack units, which were gradually phased out during the 2000s.
+The SA Navy has operated six submarines and nine strike craft throughout its history.
+The three Daphné-class submarines were retired during the early 2000s following the introduction of the Heroine class, while the Warrior-class strike craft, which served as the Navy's principal surface combatants during the late apartheid era, were gradually withdrawn from frontline service following the commissioning of the Valour-class frigates.

-The majority of the South African Navy's fleet is based at Naval Base Simon's Town near Cape Town in the Western Cape, the navy's main headquarters and dockyard.
-Naval Base Durban serves as a forward-operating facility for patrol vessels and mine warfare units.
+The majority of the fleet is based at Naval Base Simon's Town near Cape Town in the Western Cape, which serves as the Navy's headquarters, principal dockyard and main operational base.
+Naval Base Durban functions as a forward-operating facility for patrol vessels and mine warfare units.